How the Eagles Became the First Band to Go Platinum With ‘Their Greatest Hits’

 There was nothing new added to the package – back in the '70s, artists rarely needed to bait fans with unreleased songs; you bought something that said "greatest hits" on the cover, that's usually what you got.
 But who needed anything new with this lineup?
 "Take It Easy."
 "Witchy Woman."
 "Tequila Sunrise."
 "Take It to the Limit."
 Not so surprisingly, the album shot to No. 1.

 And it stayed there for five weeks.
 And it kept selling.
 And selling.
 And selling.
-When the Recording Industry Association of America started handing out awards for million-selling LPs in 1976, Their Greatest Hits (1971-1975) was the first album to ever be certified platinum, reaching that milestone in a week.
-As of 2016, the album has sold more than 29 million copies in the U.S., placing it just behind the all-time champ, Michael Jackson‘s Thriller (at 32 million), and standing over such classic records as Billy Joel‘s Greatest Hits Volume I & Volume II, Led Zeppelin‘s fourth album and Pink Floyd‘s The Wall, all of which have sold 23 million copies.
+When the Recording Industry Association of America started handing out awards for million-selling LPs in 1976, Their Greatest Hits (1971-1975) was the first ever to be certified platinum, reaching that milestone in a week.
+As of 2018, the album has sold more than 38 million copies in the U.S., placing it ahead of Michael Jackson's Thriller (at 33 million), and standing over such classic records as Billy Joel's Greatest Hits Volume I & Volume II, Led Zeppelin's fourth album and Pink Floyd's The Wall.

 Ten months after Their Greatest Hits hit stores, the Eagles released Hotel California, racking up another No. 1 album and two more chart-topping singles, "New Kid in Town" and the title track.
 That LP has sold more than 26 million copies, placing it within the RIAA's Top 20 albums too.
 They sealed their legacy with Hotel California, but Their Greatest Hits (1971-1975) shaped it.